2026-05-15

 It gets easier and easier as I collect more and more code with these projects.
 After writing some boilerplate code and moving files around, the agent had a brain.
 The actions I designed for the agent were controlling target velocity for each joint with a float action.
 And the observation space was the joint angle for each joint.

-I spent a lot of time figuring out how to reset the the agent's body.
-Since it was driven by physics simply rotating and positioning didn't work.
+I spent a lot of time figuring out how to reset the agent's body.
+Since it was driven by physics, simply rotating and positioning didn't work.
 I needed to detach all the limbs, reset all the velocity on them and reattach.
 This approach worked fine.

 My first reward shaping was like below